idfive/UniCal/README.md

 * Markdown filter (https://www.drupal.org/project/markdown): When enabled, this module displays the UniCal project's README.md Help will be rendered with markdown, on the help page.
+* Features (https://www.drupal.org/project/features): This module is necessary if you wish
+  to create the content types, and taxonomies needed to set up the site initially.
+  If desired, this can be turned off after initial setup, hence reccomended, and not required by UniCal.
+* Feeds (https://www.drupal.org/project/feeds): This module is necessary to run the various importers provided, or to add your own custom importer.

 INSTALLATION
 ------------